-- internal borrowing from the Council's balance sheet position for future years, external borrowing will be required to be undertaken in the medium term. - 47.
-Any borrowing is to be a balance between temporary borrowing on a short term basis to minimise revenue costs (the cost of carry) where possible, with options considered to take an element of the Council's borrowing requirement with loans of longer periods.
-This strategy should help to mitigate against the risk of borrowing rates rising faster than currently anticipated. - 48.
+- 44. The forecast level of internal borrowing at 31 March 2016 in relation to the CFR is deemed manageable.
+However, based on the current forecasts of future capital expenditure plans and high level analysis of the sustainability of internal borrowing from the Council's balance sheet position for future years, external borrowing will be required to be undertaken in the medium term. - 45.
+The following strategy is proposed to manage the Council's Capital Financing Requirement:- - Whilst investment rates remain lower than long term borrowing rates internal borrowing will be used to minimise short-term costs where possible. - Any external borrowing is to be a balance between temporary borrowing on a short term basis to minimise revenue costs (the cost of carry) where possible, with options considered to take an element of the Council's borrowing requirement with loans of longer periods.
+This strategy should help to mitigate against the risk of borrowing rates rising faster than currently anticipated. - 46.
 If it were felt that there was a significant risk of a sharp rise in long and medium-term rates, then fixed rate borrowing may be undertaken whilst rates were still relatively cheap.
-If there was a significant risk of a sharp fall in rates, then long-medium term borrowing would be deferred, following consideration of internal borrowing capacity. - 49.
-Current interest rates on the Council's existing debt portfolio compared to new borrowing rates and the high penalty rates charged by the PWLB for early debt repayment, results in limited options for restructuring of debt.
+If there was a significant risk of a sharp fall in rates, then long-medium term borrowing would be deferred, following consideration of internal borrowing capacity.

+47. Current interest rates on the Council's existing debt portfolio compared to new borrowing rates and the high penalty rates charged by the PWLB for early debt repayment, results in limited options for restructuring of debt.
 Options have been considered but these have resulted in very short term financial gains outweighed by the risk of higher longer term costs.
-Opportunities will continue to be reviewed to determine whether options exist to generate long term interest savings at minimum risk and minimise refinancing risk.
+Opportunities will continue to be reviewed to determine whether options exist to reschedule debt at an acceptable refinancing risk.

-Treasury Management Indicators and limits for 2015/16 - 2017/18
+Treasury Management Indicators and limits for 2016/17 - 2018/19

-- 50. The Council is required to set its treasury management indicators for the years 2015/16 2017/18.
-Appendix 2 gives further background in respect of the Prudential Indicators.
-Any indicators relevant to treasury are included in this report with additional indicators to be included in the Budget Proposals 2015/16 Report that considers the Capital Programme. - 51.
-The Council must determine and keep under review how much it can afford to borrow from debt or other long-term liabilities for the forthcoming year and the following two financial years (the Affordable Borrowing Limit).
-It must have regard to the Prudential Code and locally determined indicators when setting this limit and be content that capital investment plans are within sustainable limits and that the impact upon future Council Tax/Rent levels is acceptable. - 52.
-It is recommended that the Council approve the following authorised limits (Statutory limit under Section 3(1) of the Local Government Act 2003) and operational boundaries for the next three years (figures for 2014/15 are for comparison only).
+- 48. The Council is required to set its treasury management indicators for the years 2016/17 2018/19.
+Appendix 2 gives further background in respect of the Prudential Indicators. - 49.
+The Council must set and keep under review how much it can afford to borrow from debt or other long-term liabilities for the forthcoming year and the following two financial years (the Affordable Borrowing Limit).
+It must have regard to the Prudential Code and locally determined indicators when setting this limit and be content that capital investment plans are within sustainable limits and that the impact upon future Council Tax payers and tenants is acceptable. - 50.
+It is recommended that the Council approve the following authorised limits (Statutory limit under Section 3(1) of the Local Government Act 2003) and operational boundaries for the next three years (figures for 2015/16 are for comparison only).
 The undertaking of other long-term liabilities, within the overall limit, is delegated to the Section 151 Officer based on the outcome of financial option appraisals and best value considerations.